Get

 Origin: Southern and Eastern Europe, the Middle East, Central Asia, parts of China

 Most owners will be familiar with catnip.
 This is an herb that contains a compound called nepetalactone.
 The aroma of this chemical triggers a response in cats.
 It targets “happy” receptors in the cat’s brain by mimicking the pleasurable pheromones.
-When cats smell the herb, the chemical bonds to smell receptors and initiates a euphoric response in the majority of cats.
+When cats smell the herb, the chemical binds to smell receptors and initiates a euphoric response in the majority of cats.

 Affected cats will often rub themselves on things, roll around playfully, and become extremely affectionate.
 They may moan or purr and lick things.
-This usually lasts 10–15 minutes then the cat typically falls asleep.
+This usually lasts 10–15 minutes, then the cat typically falls asleep.
 Not all cats are sensitive to the effects of catnip, and the sensitivity is thought to be genetic.
-There is no evidence that catnip is harmful to pets in any way and it is not possible for cats to overdose on catnip.
+There is no evidence that catnip is harmful to pets in any way, and it is not possible for cats to overdose on catnip.

 2. Silver Vine